Solar Equipment

 Explore the sections below to find out more about solar equipment!

-Photovoltaic Arrays Types of PV Panels
+Types of PV Panels Additional Information

-Types of Solar PV Systems Additional Information
+Types of Solar PV Systems

 Solar panels are actually more complex than meets the eye.
 Photovoltaic (PV) cells are the components that actually convert sunlight into electricity.
 These cells are arranged into PV modules, more commonly referred to as solar panels, which electrically connect all the cells to increase the total power output.
 Modules can be connected together to form a PV array.